oroinc/documentation/backend/api/configuration-extensions.rst

         }
     }

-An example of usage created configuration section:
+An example of how to use the created configuration section:

 .. code:: yaml